daveguz97/daveguz97/README.md

 ### Hi there, my name is David Guzman

-## I'm a Front-End Developer, Full-Stack Developer, and a father of twins
+## I'm a 3X Certified Salesforce Developer

 ---